Davrod05/Tenna-s-Chest-Challenge/README.md

 Mobile only, 380 x 800 recommended.

-Sprites and Music by Toby Fox
+Sprites and Music by Toby Fox.
-Development by David Rodriguez
+Development by David Rodriguez.